AschPlatform/asch-docs-site/source/en/help/index.md

 3、dapp api

 # 17 What is the Asch inflation rate?
-The block bonus  will decline by the time,the specific time is based on the height of a block in the future.
+The block bonus  will decrease by the time,the specific time is based on the height of a block in the future.
 The block bonus  system starts form 464500, with an initial reward of 3.5 coins, and is reduced every 3 million blocks  in 1 years.
 After the 15464500 block, bonuses are no longer diminishing, with a slight inflation rate of less than 1.5% a year (relative to the initial amount of 100 million).
 The  inflation rate is as follow： (calculated from the 464500 block, because there are block rewards at this time, probably around October 7, 2016)

 |Years|inflation rate relieve to last year|Current block bonus sum(ten thousandXAS)|